-Carefully cut out the face using an Xacto knife.
+Carefully cut out the face of the luminary using a craft knife.
 I liked the look of the black highlight, so I cut inside the lines to keep that emphasis, but it’s up to you.

-Roll the paper taught around the can.
-Affix using double-sided tape, cutting off any extra.
+Roll the tissue paper taught around the can.
+Affix using double-sided tape, cutting off any extra tissue paper.

-Now it should go without saying here that you can’t use a real candle but I’ll say it anyway.
-Put a flameless battery-powered votive candle inside.
+Safety check: Now it should go without saying here that you can’t use a real candle in your DIY Halloween luminary but I’ll say it anyway: Put flameless battery-operated flickering votive candles inside your lantern.
 You can also put rocks or sand in the bottom if it’s a windy day.
-Repeat for a bevvy of silly and spooky Halloween luminaries!
+Repeat for a bevvy of silly and spooky DIY Halloween luminaries!

 Be sure to pin these DIY Halloween luminaries for later:

 And see more easy DIY Halloween decorating ideas.

 The nicest way to say you like it is to pin it on pinterest, post a comment, follow Merriment Design on Facebook, twitter, pinterest, Google+, instagram or sign up for monthly emails.
 Enjoy! 🙂

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
 Contact me for commercial use and etsy sales.